micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-Of Asher he said: Blessed above sons is Asher; let him be acceptable to his brothers, and [^g]let him dip his foot in oil.
+Of Asher he said: Blessed above sons is Asher; let him be acceptable to his brothers, and let him dip his foot in oil.